06kunal/Online-BIlling-System/README.md

 # Online-BIlling-System

-Use a Xampp Server to use php files.
+1. Use a Xampp Server to use php files.

-Create a database on phpmyAdmin server xampp server will access localhost server.
+2. Create a database on phpmyAdmin server.

+3. xampp server will access localhost server.